adriantoine/enzyme-to-json/README.md

 </div>
 `;
 ```
-which is different from mine.
+which is different from ours.
 So, if you want to move from `enzyme-to-json` to `jest-serializer-enzyme`, you would have to update all snapshots.

 The output is a matter of preference, also `jest-serializer-enzyme` only supports the `shallow` wrapper for now, so if you're already using `enzyme-to-json`, it's a bit easier to use our serializer for now.
-Thanks to @rogeliog for bringing up the idea.
+Thanks to [@rogeliog](https://github.com/rogeliog) for bringing up the idea.

 # Focused tests